pyzahl/SSSM4CircuitPython/README.md

 ```

-When hooked up to USB Serial terminal:
+When hooked up to USB Serial (ttyACM0,..) terminal (CuteCom, screen,... or similar):

 ```
 --- STARTUP ---